Algebraic Hyperbolicity of Complements of Generic Hypersurfaces in Projective Spaces: Introduction

 \section{Introduction}

-The relationship between the canonical bundle of a smooth variety $X$ and the holomorphic maps from $\mathbb{C}$ to $X$ is a fundamental driving theme in the study of these holomoprhic maps.
+The relationship between the canonical bundle of a smooth variety $X$ and the holomorphic maps from $\mathbb{C}$ to $X$ is a fundamental driving theme in the study of these holomorphic maps.
 A major conjecture in this area is the Green-Griffiths-Lang Conjecture, which we state in the logarithmic form that is the focus of this paper.

 \begin{Conjecture} Let $X$ be a smooth projective variety and $D$ a simple normal crossings divisor such that $K_X + D$ is big.
-Then there is some proper subvariety $S \subsetneq X$ containing the images of all nonconstant holomorphic maps $\mathbb{C} \to X \setminus D$. \end{Conjecture}
+Then there is some proper subvariety $S \subsetneq X$ containing the images of all nonconstant holomorphic maps $\mathbb{C} \to X \setminus D$, i.e. $X\setminus D$ is pseudo Brody hyperbolic. \end{Conjecture}

 As it stands, a full proof of Conjecture \ref{conj-GGL} appears far out of reach.
-Demailly \cite{Dem97} introduced a weaker algebraic version of Conjecture \ref{conj-GGL}, which has turned out to be more tractable.
+In \cite{ChenX-log}, the author introduced the following algebraic version of hyperbolicity for log varieties, which is a natural extension of Demailly's definition for projective varieties \cite{Dem97}.
+Given a smooth projective variety $X$ and a simple normal crossings divisor $D$, we say that the log pair $(X,D)$ is \emph{algebraically hyperbolic} if there exists an $\epsilon > 0$ such that every map $f: C\to X$ from a smooth projective curve $C$ that is birational onto its image and $f(C)\not\subset D$ satisfies $ 2g(C) - 2 + |f^{-1}(D)| > \epsilon \deg f^* L$, where $L$ is an ample line bundle on $X$ and $g(C)$ is the geometric genus of $C$.
+The following weaker version of Conjecture \ref{conj-GGL} with Brody hyperbolicity replaced by algebraic hyperbolicity has turned out to be more tractable.